auth0/docs/articles/architecture-scenarios/_includes/_logout/_introduction.md

 :::

 <% if (platform === "b2b") { %>
-In some situations, a user may expect to be logged out of all of their applications when they log out of a single application in your system.
-This is something that can add complexity to a system, but if you have sensitive data and are concerned that a user may leave themselves open after logging out because they didn't realize they had to log out of all of their applications, you will need to review [Single Logout](#single-logout).
+In some situations, a user may be expected to logout of all associated applications when they log out of any one of the applications you provide.
+This is something that can add complexity.
+However if you have concerns that users could leave themselves vulnerable (perhaps due to data sensitivity or the like), then you will likely need to review [Single Logout](#single-logout) and implement accordingly.

-If you have organizations that are using their own IDP, you may want to consider [Federated Logout](#federated-logout)
 <%  } %>

 ## Where to send users after logout